CodeReviewDAO/dxd_codereview/Reviews/513 - On-Chain MVPR/4 - KYC Contract/README.md

 Requirement | Finding
 ------------ | -------------
-Usage Documented | PASS / FAIL / PASS with Notes Example Documented | PASS / FAIL / PASS with Notes
+Usage Documented | PASS with Notes
+Example Documented | PASS

 ## Overall Conclusion on Documentation

-_Summarize your review of the documentation in this project, including code, usage and examples_
+A little more sample and usage information is needed.

 # Open Source Practices

 ## Licenses

-The Project is released under the Apache-2.0 License
+The Project is released under the Apache-2.0 License.

 Requirement | Finding
 ------------ | -------------